-OTTs that have the primary purpose of providing real-time person-to-person telecommunication voice services using the network infrastructure (utilizing a telephone number) of a TSP should be required to provide emergency services connection capabilities to align with reasonable consumer expectations.
+We reiterate our view that OTTs which have the primary purpose of providing real-time person-to-person telecommunication voice services using the network infrastructure (utilizing a telephone number) of a TSP should be required to provide emergency services connection capabilities to align with reasonable consumer expectations.
 Expanding such obligations to OTTs past this category would not align with consumer expectations and would impose unreasonably high costs to OTTs, discouraging innovation and investment.